 - Conversations: The platform must drive sales conversations—period.
-The only bells and whistles that matter are the ones that engage buyers early and often in the buying journey and move them along your sales funnel.
+The features that matter are the ones that engage buyers early and often in the buying journey and move them along your sales funnel.

 - Efficiency: The platform ensures that your sales reps use the resources that your marketing team creates—at the right time and in the right way—to enhance sales.

-- Adoption: Your sellers want to use the platform because it's familiar, modern, and delivers the functionality they need, thus increasing platform adoption—and ROI—for all teams.
+- Adoption: Your sellers want to use the platform because it's familiar, modern, and delivers the functionality they need, thus increasing platform adoption—and providing value—for all teams.